JacekDubikowski/build-your-own-framework/readme.md

 ### Dependency Inversion Principle

-By [Wikipedia](https://en.wikipedia.org/wiki/Dependency_inversion_principle) dependency inversion principle states that:
+By [Wikipedia](https://en.wikipedia.org/wiki/Dependency_inversion_principle), the dependency inversion principle states that:

 > A. High-level modules should not import anything from low-level modules.
 Both should depend on abstractions (e.g., interfaces).
 >
 > B. Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.

-In the previous section, we saw the code that could use some *dependency inversion* (*DI* in shorthand).
+In the previous section, we saw the code that could use some *dependency inversion*.
 There is one well-known design pattern that would make it simple to implement the principle.

-### Dependency Injection Principle
+### Dependency Injection Pattern

 [Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection) describes *Dependency Injection* as

 > a design pattern in which an object or function receives other objects or functions that it depends on.

 But how is it done?
-The pattern separates object creation from its usage.
-The required objects are provided ("injected") during runtime and the pattern's implementation handles the creation of dependencies.
+The pattern separates responsibility for object creation from its usage.
+The required objects are provided ("injected") during runtime and the pattern's implementation handles the creation and lifecycle of the dependencies.

+From now on, the *DI* shorthand stands for dependency injection.

 *NOTE: Dependency Injection is the implementation of [Inversion of control](https://www.wikiwand.com/en/Inversion_of_control)!*